• Costs, Scholarships & Aid

 Couch tied in a knot by Bietz.

-The PhD program in Visual Studies was an advanced program for motivated, independently-minded scholars invested in critical discourses that analyze and challenge the social norm.
+The PhD program in Visual Studies is an advanced program for motivated, independently-minded scholars invested in critical discourses that analyze and challenge the social norm.

-This program offered a study of visual culture with a particular emphasis on the late 19th, 20th and 21st centuries integrating art history, histories of the image, and critical theory with alternative perspectives rooted in sexuality studies and gender.
-Students took courses in any department or program at UB for credit.
-This course of study was research focused in consultation with advisers.
-There were only a few required courses—an introduction to visual studies/critical theory and another course that analyze art in the context of social change.
+This program offers a study of visual culture with a particular emphasis on the late 19th, 20th and 21st centuries integrating art history, histories of the image, and critical theory with alternative perspectives rooted in sexuality studies and gender.
+Students take courses in any department or program at UB for credit.
+This course of study is research focused in consultation with advisers.
+There are only a few required courses—an introduction to visual studies/critical theory and another course that analyze art in the context of social change.

 For more information